-- " Reviewing the disposition of all cases referred to PIP. - " Overseeing the cases of employees involved in PAR. - " Recruiting, interviewing, and selecting PGCs. - " Evaluating the performance of PGCs. - " Meeting monthly with PGCs to receive reports on employee progress in the PAR program. - " Advising PGCs regarding sources of support for employees. - " Reviewing concerns of participating employees or administrators/supervisors regarding PAR. - " Making one of the following personnel recommendations to the superintendent of schools at the completion of an employee's PAR participation, based on PGC reports, the administrator's/supervisor's formal evaluation, and other supporting data. - 1.
-Successful completion of the PAR program and return to the regular professional growth cycle. - 2.
-Recommendation of return to previously successful position, if the underperformance is based solely on not meeting Knowledge of Job competency. - 3.
+- " Reviewing the disposition of all cases referred to PIP. - " Overseeing the cases of employees involved in PAR. - " Recruiting, interviewing, and selecting the PGCs. - " Evaluating the performance of the PGCs. - " Meeting monthly with the PGCs to receive reports on employee progress in the PAR program. - " Advising the PGCs regarding sources of support for employees. - " Reviewing concerns of participating employees or administrators/supervisors regarding PAR. - " Making one of the following personnel recommendations to the superintendent of schools, or their designee, at the completion of an employee's PAR participation, based on the PGC's reports, the administrator's/supervisor's data, and other supporting information.

+- 1. Successful completion of the PAR program and return to the regular professional growth cycle. - 2.
+Recommendation of a return to a previously successful position, if the underperformance is based solely on not meeting the Knowledge of Job competency. - 3.
 Dismissal.